e1r0nd/NextMainFocus/ARTIFACTS.md

-I want to see only the current task for each project on the Home Page.
+I want to see only the current task for each project on the Home Page.<br>
 Home Page could be configured.

 **List of projects.**